Garande/Library-Manager/README.md

 # Library-Manager
-This a Book Library Management Software aimed for all Book Libraries but first Customized for Datamine Technical Business School - Makerere Uganda
+This a Book Library Management Software aimed for all Book Libraries in Uganda, This version is customized Datamine Technical Business School - Makerere Uganda